 An exciting new groundcover evergreen for garden use; very low growing and spreading, attractive dusty green foliage and soft texture; excellent in massing and group plantings or as a color accent groundcover for hot dry locations

-Moor-Dense Juniper has attractive grayish green foliage.
-The scale-like leaves are highly ornamental and remain grayish green throughout the winter.
+Moor-Dense Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive grayish green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain grayish green throughout the winter.
 It produces blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Moor-Dense Juniper is a dense multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Moor-Dense Juniper is recommended for the following landscape applications;

 - General Garden Use